akirawuc/chirpy/README.md

   <!-- About the Project -->
 ## :star2: About the Project
-Unveil the delightful world of Chirpy, your AI companion designed to keep you in the loop about the latest community happenings.
-Say goodbye to information overload and the fear of missing out on events – Chirpy has got your back!
+Discover Chirpy, your AI buddy that keeps you updated on the latest community events.
+Forget about info overload and FOMO – Chirpy has you covered!

 <!-- The Challenge -->